-Hydration mix(s), gels & bars will be provided by event nutrition partner(s) and announced through pre-event communications.
+Hydration mix(s), gels & CLIF Products will be provided by event nutrition partner(s) and announced through pre-event communications.

 If a rider prefers a different hydration mix or energy drink, we encourage them to bring their own and mix with the water provided on route.

 Plan to start the event with a full hydration pack and plenty of food.

 Each Epic Rides Off-Road Series event features a corral format start line with individual staging areas labeled from “fastest” to “just want to finish”.
 To line-up in the front row riders will need to qualify for a Fast Pass.
 A Fast Pass can be earned by finishing within one hour of the fastest finisher in a prior Off-Road Series event.
 Each corral after the front/fastest group is open to riders based on the honor system.

 The Fast Pass is distributed with rider number plates during Packet Pickup.

 Cutoff Times & DNF’s

 Saturday: Participants arriving to the Thumb Butte/Copper Basin Rd. intersection after 2:15p will be re-routed for safety down Copper Basin Rd. to the finish area and will be considered be a DNF (did not finish).
 Re-routed riders will also receive 50% Off on the following years Whiskey Off-Road registration as a start line redemption opportunity.

 If a rider “DNF’s” they are expected to report to the Timing Tent to inform they are no longer on the course.